LezlyLuna/YetzeLuna/README.md

 - 👋 Hi, I’m @YetzeLuna
-- 👀 I’m interested in learning all this good stuff
+- 👀 I’m interested in reading and creating
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently majoring in Computer Science
-- 💞️ I’m looking to collaborate on Anything
-- 📫 How to reach me Don't, but if you must i'm sure theres a place here to DM me

 <!---
 YetzeLuna/YetzeLuna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.